sst/guide/_chapters/handling-auth-in-serverless-apis.md

 1. The _Serverless API_ portion in this diagram is exactly the same as the one we looked at before.
 It's just simplified for the purpose of this diagram.

-2. The _S3 Uploads_ part has not been covered yet.
-It's a [S3 Bucket](https://aws.amazon.com/s3/) that we'll be creating to allow our users to upload attachments with their notes.
-We'll be looking at it in the coming chapters.

-3. Here the user effectively represents our React app or the _client_.
+2. Here the user effectively represents our React app or the _client_.

 #### Cognito User Pool